 Adverse events associated with the use of Spiriva may include (but are not limited to) the following:

 The standard gelatin capsule contains 18 mcg of tiotropium.
 The recommended dosage is the inhalation of the contents of one capsule, once-daily, with the HandiHaler inhalation device.

-FDA approval of Spiriva HandiHaler was based on six phase III trials, enrolling a total of 2,663 subjects over 40, with COPD and a history of smoking greater than 10 pack-years.
-In addition, subjects had an FEV1 less than or equal to 60 or 65% of predicted, and a ratio of FEV1/FVC of less than or equal to 0.7.
+FDA approval of Spiriva HandiHaler was based on six phase 3 trials, enrolling a total of 2,663 subjects over 40, with COPD and a history of smoking greater than 10 pack-years.
+In addition, subjects had an FEV1 less than or equal to 60 or 65 percent of predicted, and a ratio of FEV1/FVC of less than or equal to 0.7.
 The trials consisted of four placebo-controlled studies (one six-month and one one-year) and two ipratropium-controlled studies.
-Result from these studies showed Spiriva administered once-daily, provided improvement in lung function (forced expiratory volume in one second, FEV1), with peak effect occurring within 3 hours following the first dose.
+Result from these studies showed Spiriva administered once-daily provided improvement in lung function (forced expiratory volume in one second, FEV1), with peak effect occurring within three hours following the first dose.

-Results from the one-year, placebo controlled trials showed that the mean improvement in FEV1 at 30 minutes was 0.13 liters (13%) with a peak improvement of 0.24 liters (24%) relative to baseline after the first dose.
-The mean peak improvement in FEV1, relative to baseline, was 0.28 to 0.31 liters (28% to 31%), after 1 week (day 8) of once-daily treatment.
+Results from the one-year, placebo-controlled trials showed that the mean improvement in FEV1 at 30 minutes was 0.13 liters (13 percent) with a peak improvement of 0.24 liters (24 percent) relative to baseline after the first dose.
+The mean peak improvement in FEV1, relative to baseline, was 0.28 to 0.31 liters (28 percent to 31 percent) after one week (day 8) of once-daily treatment.
 Results from the two six-month, placebo-controlled trials showed improvement in pulmonary function (FEV1) persisted over the spirometric observational period.